xmamo/Sexy-Clang-Tidy/README.md

 ## Configuration rationale

-1. We start out with CLion's default Clang-Tidy configuration.
+1. We start out with CLion’s default Clang-Tidy configuration.
 For reference, these are the checks which are enabled by
    default:

    ```